-- The OECD has also proposed widespread reforms to international taxation.
+- The Organization for Economic Co-operation and Development (OECD) has also proposed widespread reforms to international taxation.
 These include expanding the criteria for who has a taxable presence, setting minimum global taxation levels and inventing a new class of factors and assets to expand who and what can be taxed.
-Whatever the outcomes of these proposals their effects are some way off.
-At the time of writing, the OECD is seeking public comments on these proposals and will aim to have a consensus on what to do by 2020.

 - Globally, there has been more cooperation regarding tax havens and information exchange to address the role of businesses in eroding countries’ tax bases.
 So far more than 100 jurisdictions have Foreign Account Tax Compliance Act agreements with the IRS, which has helped create greater lines of communication between the IRS and foreign financial firms.
 The IRS's offshore voluntary disclosure program allows overseas account holders to rectify any tax shortcomings, thus warding off the threat of penalty action.